Agastya486/user-authentication/README.md

 # Introduction
-This is a simple user authentication sytem made with vanilla PHP.
+This is a simple login system made with vanilla PHP.

 # How to run the code
 1. Download all the file
-2. Extract it
+2. on "conn.php", you can change the "mydb"(in the dbname/database name) as you want
 3. Finally, you can run it

 *make sure to use XAMPP/similiar software in order to run the code.
 Also, you can create and configure the database by adding a id, username, and password

+*also, you can change the table name as you want in "login.php" and "signup.php" at query variable